-We calmly and boldly stepped into 2022 like grown adults who pretend to understand the meaning behind New Yorker cartoons without actually skimming through the comments.
+We calmly and boldly stepped into 2023 like grown adults who pretend to understand the meaning behind New Yorker cartoons without actually skimming through the comments.
 Now we're contemplating the road ahead, wondering what speed bumps and horrific traffic jams might await us around the bend.
-We researched a bit, to find the biggest HR challenges 2022 that human resources leaders might be expecting.
+We researched a bit, to find the biggest HR challenges in 2023 that human resources leaders might be expecting.
 Here’s an effort to help you navigate this journey into the unknown.

-Comparing the HR problems in 2022 v/s the last year.
+Comparing the HR challenges in 2023 v/s the last year.

 1. Prioritizing Employee Mental Health

 All of us are aware about the multiple findings that indicate employee mental health is worsening - triggered rates of depression, anxiety, stress and burnout as a result of the pandemic.
-This is creating problems at work and has prompted employers to take action.
+This is creating problems at work and has prompted employers to take action which has become one of the HR challenges.

 "The past two years thrust mental health into the spotlight as a universal issue, with significant implications for individuals, teams, and entire organizations, which is why the conversation has expanded from HR benefits leaders to the boardroom," said Dr Joe Grasso, Ph.D., Senior Director of Workforce Mental Health at Lyra Health.

-Employers should strategically align their leaders, culture initiatives, management practices, and resources to specifically support the mental health and well-being of their employees.
+Employers should strategically align their leaders, culture initiatives, management practices, and resources to specifically support the mental health and employee wellbeing.

 2. Winning the Talent War

-The global talent crisis is making it difficult for businesses to recruit qualified staff to fill open positions.
+The global talent crisis is making it difficult for businesses to recruit qualified staff to fill open positions which has become one of the current issues in human resource management 2023.
 HR leaders must design more effective talent evaluation tools to reduce the effects of the shortage and win the raging talent war.
 Skills tests and remote interviewing techniques may be used as part of this task, as these methods may help to speed up the hiring process.

 3. Working towards ‘The Great Reengagement’